arcta/server-setup/README.md

 }
 </pre>

-NGINX and Rstudio-Shiny Ubuntu distributions come with persistence configured by installation.
-For iPython notebook server we have to create one by adding /etc/init/notebook.conf and /etc/init.d/notebook executable:
+To run Jupyter notebook as persistent server we have to add /etc/init/notebook.conf and /etc/init.d/notebook executable:

 <pre>
 #! /bin/sh ### /etc/init.d/notebook